 Output: 1500 HL

-Founded in 1669, the Drein Kronen is the only one remaining of the once three proud small breweries to grace this small town.
-It always was the oldest brewery and is amazingly still in the Lindner family with a Lindner still at the brewing helm no less.
-Though it remains very traditional, the small but feisty brewery has taken to the craft beer revolution finally making its way to Germany and now makes some additional beers to their classic Schäazer Kronabier.
+Founded in 1669, the Drei Kronen is the only one remaining of the once three proud small breweries to grace this small town.
+It’s the oldest brewery and is amazingly still in the Lindner family with a Lindner still at the brewing helm no less.
+Though it remains very traditional, the small but feisty brewery has taken to the craft beer revolution finally making its way to Germany.
+It now makes some additional beers to their classic Schääzer Kronabier.

-I was only in Schesslitz in 2003, and its small atmospheric interior was full of old world charm that was very new to me at the time.
+I was first in Schesslitz in 2003, and its small atmospheric interior was full of old world charm that was very new to me at the time.
 I often wondered if it remained the same and after having some of their new beers at a beer festival in Munich, I made a vow to return.
 I finally got back there in 2018 and though updated with some nice touches with regard to decorations in the pub, it still had a local feel.
 The service was friendly even if we were only stopping in for a beer.
 They had a small but varied menu with some items not found in most Franconian brewpubs.
 We’d eaten a big breakfast and had a fair hike in front of us so opted to just have a beer.

 Beers: Schääzer Kronabier (Lagerbier), Premium, Original 1837 Dunkel, Weißbier, Roggenbier, Rauchbier Hell.